Aidenryan/GF_ORB_SLAM/README.md

 This repo is an integration of good feature matching to monocular ORB-SLAM.
 When tested on multiple public benchmarks, GF-ORB-SLAM yields the same level of pose tracking latency, while preserving the accuracy & robustness of ORB-SLAM baseline.

-To build GF-ORB-SLAM, first clone the repo to your ros workspace:
+To build GF-ORB-SLAM, first clone the repo to your ros workspace

 	git clone git@github.com:peter-zhao/GF_ORB_SLAM.git

 Then follow the instructions of ORB-SLAM to prepare the dependencies of ORB-SLAM: eigen, cholmod, gl/glew.
-On top of that, build additional dependencies for good feature by calling:
+On top of that, build additional dependencies for good feature by calling

 	./build_dep.sh

-The last step is to build the GF-ORB-SLAM itself:
+The last step is to build the GF-ORB-SLAM itself

 	./build.sh

 To run GF-ORB-SLAM, please refer to some example batch evaluation scripts at folder

 	batch_script

+Some example configurations for public benchmarks are available by cloning the following repo and place it at the same ros workspace as GF-ORB-SLAM

+	git clone git@github.com:peter-zhao/ORB_Data.git

 ## Reference(s)